-

 How to brew pressed Xiaozhong?

-Brewing pressed Xiaozhong is a special ritual.
-First, a small piece of tea cake is broken off.
-Then it is rinsed with hot water to remove dust and open the pores of the leaves.
-After that, the tea is brewed in the traditional way, gradually increasing the brewing time for each subsequent portion.
+Brewing pressed Xiaozhong tea is a special ritual.
+First, a small piece of the tea cake is broken off.
+It is then rinsed with hot water to remove dust and open the pores of the leaves.
+After this, the tea is brewed in the traditional way, gradually increasing the steeping time for each subsequent batch.

 What goes well with pressed Xiaozhong?

-Pressed Xiaozhong is a versatile tea that can be drunk both neat and with various additives.
-It goes well with honey, citrus fruits, dried fruits and light desserts.
+Pressed Xiaozhong is a versatile tea that can be enjoyed neat or with various additives.
+It pairs beautifully with honey, citrus fruits, dried fruits, and light desserts.

-Pressed Xiaozhong is a real gift for tea lovers.
-Not only does it have great taste and aroma, but is also a great way to immerse yourself in the world of Chinese tea culture.
-Pressed Xiaozhong "Health" brand "Chaynaya" "Line" will warm you up perfectly, give you comfort and a good mood.
-The tea gently tones, gives strength and confidence.
-It is perfect for morning tea, instead of Shu Puer for variety.Already at the moment of opening the briquette, a velvety, tobacco-woody aroma with nuances of baked fruits bursts out.
+Pressed Xiaozhong is a true gift for tea connoisseurs.
+It not only has great taste and aroma, but is also a wonderful way to immerse yourself in the world of Chinese tea culture.
+Pressed Xiaozhong "Health" from the "Chaynaya" brand "Line" will warm you up perfectly, give you comfort and a good mood.
+The tea gently invigorates, gives strength and confidence.
+It's perfect for morning tea, instead of Shu Puer for variety.Already at the moment of opening the briquette, a velvety, tobacco-woody aroma with nuances of baked fruit bursts out.

 After rinsing, it intensifies and is complemented by spicy notes with a subtle sweet trail.